pete-rai/p5js-bubbles/README.md

  </script>
 ```

-The parameters for the Bubbles class is as follows:
+The parameters for the Bubbles class are as follows:

 | Pos | Param | Description | Notes |
 | --- | --- | --- | --- |